 After manually running the report, you can check the location you’ve set to save your reports to make sure a report was generated.

 These are just a few of the lesser-known features of PDQ Inventory, but they provide a lot of functionality if you take advantage of them.
-Remember, it’s important to know these things because “knowing is half the battle.” - G.I.
-Joe
+Remember, it’s important to know these things because knowing is half the battle.

-If you want to look into some other excellent PDQ Inventory features, check out our Custom Tools blog post and our Find Non-Scannable Devices blog post.
+If you want to look into some other excellent PDQ Inventory features, check out our Custom Tools and Find Non-Scannable Devices.
 In fact, just subscribe to PDQ.com’s blog, so you don’t miss out on any of our world-class content!
 Before long, you’ll be a PDQ Inventory and PDQ Deploy wizard!